 Every state has specific requirements where divorcing couples must establish residency before filing for divorce.
 South Carolina is no exception.

 To file for divorce in South Carolina, either spouse must live in South Carolina for the required period.
 Only one of these following statements must be true:

 (1) the filing spouse has lived in South Carolina for at least one year;

 (2) the defending spouse has lived in South Carolina for at least one year (if the filing spouse lives outside the State of South Carolina); or

 (3) both spouses live in South Carolina and have lived in South Carolina for at least three months (before filing your divorce case.)

-However, if this is not the case, it may be possible to establish residency, by having someone who knows you or your spouse testify that you have lived in the state for at least six months.
-Additionally, it may be possible to use an Affidavit of Corroborating Witness form, and it should serve as proof you’ve lived in the state a minimum of six months.
+However, if this is not the case, it may be possible to establish residency by having someone who knows you or your spouse testify that you have lived in the state for the required time.
+Additionally, it may be possible to use an Affidavit of Corroborating Witness form to serve as proof you’ve lived in the state.

 As for proving residency within a specific county, it varies from county to county in South Carolina.
 More information will be provided as you work through the process of filling out your questionnaire on OnlineDivorce.com.